volzyyy/reverse-shell-demo-using-TCP/README.md

 ---

-## How to Run (Educational Demo)
+## How to Run

-> ⚠️ **Important:** Run this only on machines you own or in a controlled lab environment.

 1. **Set the IP Address**
    - Edit both `server.py` and `client.py`.
-   - Change the IP address to the machine you want the client to connect to (usually your own PC for testing).
+   - Change the IP address to the machine you want the client to connect to.

 2. **Start the Server**
    - Open a command terminal on the machine running `server.py`.